Your Questions, Answered

-Your first week is free, with no obligation — come along, train, and see what you think.
+Your first week is free, with no obligation - come along, train, meet the team, and see what you think.

 Aikido is a traditional Japanese martial art that focuses on movement, balance, and control rather than strength or aggression.